Super Bomberman R: Reception

+Sales

 In Japan, the game's debut week sales reached 39,609 copies sold, marking the highest first-week sales for a Bomberman game since 1998's Bomberman World, which sold 76,801 copies in its first week.
 By August 2018, the game had sold over a million copies worldwide across all platforms.
 As of March 2021, the game has sold over 2 million copies worldwide.